kigaijidev/task-manager-full-stack-developer/backend/README.md

-# Ecommerce BackEnd Node.js
+# Todo List / Task management BackEnd Node.js

-Welcome to the README.md for the Ecommerce BackEnd Node.js project!
-This project is a robust and scalable backend API built with Node.js, Express.js, and MongoDB for managing an Ecommerce platform.
+Welcome to the README.md for the Todo List / Task management BackEnd Node.js project!
+This project is a robust and scalable backend API built with Node.js, Express.js, and MySQL for managing an Todo list platform.
 It incorporates various essential features and design patterns to ensure security, scalability, and maintainability.

 ## Table of Contents